mjdominus/git-util/README.md

 should continue.
 All command-line arguments are passed to `git-commit`.

+`git-quickinit` is trivial.
+It runs `git-init` and creates an initial commit with an empty `.gitignore` file.

 `git-quickpush` is useful when you want to push commits to a branch that is frequenty updated by many other people: You fetch the branch, rebase your commits onto the branch, then push the branch---and the